Aemulus-XR/AMXR_Report/notes/BUILD.md

 # Building and Packaging Guide

-Quick reference for building the Aemulus XR Reporting application and creating installers.
+Quick reference for building the AemulusConnect Application and creating installers.

 ## Quick Start